WE ARE IRON

 This connective process began in April, 2009 at the National Conference on Cast Iron Art at SLOSS Furnaces in Birmingham, Alabama.

 Please e-mail me at gabriel.akagawa@gmail.com if you have questions, are interested in participating in, hosting, or exhibiting this project.
-You may also email me your digital image to add to the site.
+If you are an iron-casting artist, designer or iron-casting enthusiast and want to be added to the Foundry Tree, you may also email me for further information.
+Here is how:

 Due to limitations of the website, the “tree only represents a few of the artists in various iron casting communities from the first years of the website.
 The more comprehensive displays are the Schools, Institutions, Events and Pours table and Iron USA Map and Iron Earth Map in the menu at the top of the site.